-Your child has already had to get used to some of the changes that coronavirus has brought to all of our lives.
-Staying home more and keeping away from others.
+Your child has already had to get used to some of the changes that coronavirus has brought to all of our lives at home and at school.

 Many young people will have found this tough.
 Not being able to see friends or keep up with usual activities.
-They may have had to miss out on some of the special events to celebrate the end of year six and moving up to high school.
 It has not been easy for them.
 This might mean that they are really keen to get back to school life.
 Some may feel more anxious because they have got out of the ‘going to school habit.’